foundriesio/docs/source/reference-manual/ota/ota-architecture.rst

    there's no need to ask for more metadata.
 E.G - nothing has changed.

  * Ask for the snapshot.json metadata.
-If this file hasn't changed, there's no need to ask for more metdata.
+If this file hasn't changed, there's no need to ask for more metadata.
 E.G - the targets have not changed.

  * Ask for the targets.json metadata.
 At this point the device can